Alex Bregman Player Props: Astros vs. Athletics

 Alex Bregman At The Plate

-- Bregman has reached base via a hit in 62 games this year (of 96 played), and had multiple hits in 22 of those games.
+- Among qualified hitters in MLB action, he ranks 90th in batting average, 46th in on-base percentage, and 94th in slugging.

-- He has hit a long ball in 14 games this season (14.6%), leaving the park in 3.3% of his trips to the dish.
+- Bregman has picked up a hit in 64.9% of his 97 games this year, with multiple hits in 23.7% of those games.

-- Bregman has picked up an RBI in 39.6% of his games this year, with more than one RBI in 14.6% of his games.
-He has also plated three or more runs in five contests.
+- In 15.5% of his games this season, he has homered, and 3.5% of his trips to the dish.

-- He has scored in 45 of 96 games this season, and more than once 9 times.
+- Bregman has picked up an RBI in 40.2% of his games this year, with more than one RBI in 15.5% of his games.
+He has also driven in three or more runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.